Box Art Brut: The no-rules designs of early computer games

-But there was a time when gaming was so new that all of this was unknown.
+No conventions existed yet and everything was up for grabs.
 Were games sold in computer hobbyist stores?
 Book stores?
 Toy stores?
 Through mail-order?
 Was a videogame more like a book or more like a movie?
 Should the aesthetic be futuristic or familiar?

 You may be familiar with Atari’s signature house style for console games, but there was a lively home-brew trade in early computer games which were far easier for enthusiasts to produce.
-Literally anyone could sell games by throwing a booklet and a cassette tape or flopping into a plastic baggie.
+Literally anyone could sell games by throwing a booklet and a cassette tape or floppy into a plastic baggie and taking out a local print ad.

 I didn’t remember this roguelike series by Randall Masteller, but thanks to these covers I will never forget it.
 I appreciate the consistency of the artistic vision and luxurious hair volume, and the level of detail in the scenery in Dunzhin.
 Let us not overlook the fine codpiece work in Kaiv.